BioBoost/course-object-oriented-programming-with-cpp/docs/about-this-course/README.md

 Note that the objectives are not ordered based on their importance but more in order on which they are present in the course.

-Some of the above objectives rely on topics covered in the course "Software Engineering" taught at VIVES University College.
+Some of the above objectives rely on topics covered in other courses taught at VIVES University College.
 It is expected that you can apply them for this course.
-Some examples are the use of Doxygen, UML diagrams and some well-known design patterns.
 All code solutions are expected to adhere to the good practices of developing software (DRY, SOLID, ...) and should be free of the well-known code smells.

 ### License